ninoslavjaric/sitemap-generator/README.md

 # Sitemap generator

-Java application that goes through website and generates a list of all valid urls encountered during the search, sends the list (XML) to remote location.
+Java application that goes through website and generates a list of all valid urls found during the search, sends the list (XML) to remote location.

 Example of HTTP request: